 Cities & Health

-Sedimentation and deposition on surfaces and vegetation is taken into account, as well as photochemical reactions between NO, NO2, and Ozone (O3).
-The software also accounts for the release of (B)VOC through plants.
+Sedimentation and deposition on surfaces and vegetation are taken into account, as well as photochemical reactions between NO, NO2, and Ozone (O3).
+ENVI-met also accounts for the release of (B)VOC through plants.

 The results can be used to better understand the dynamics of local pollutant dispersion and guide the development of urban streetscapes for the improvement of air quality and human health.

 Human well-being is conditioned by the subjective perception of temperature, which depends on solar radiation, wind, air temperature and humidity.
 These climatic elements can be positively or negatively influenced by the building components and materials as well as the surrounding vegetation.

 ENVI-met simulations enable you to understand the thermal performance of a city at block or district level, which is essential to mitigate the effects of Urban Heat Islands.

 Holistic analysis of vegetation and thermal comfort of people

 ENVI-met allows you to analyse the design impacts on the local environment, through the specification of ground plane and building materials, and the implementation of vegetation on walls or roofs of any conceivable configuration to help mitigate factors such as urban heat stress.

 The software automatically calculates mean radiant temperature when running simulations and can be analysed using the included data visualizer, Leonardo.

 In addition, with the post-processing tool BIO-met you can calculate human comfort indices such as PMV (Predicted Mean Vote) and PET (Physiological Equivalent Temperature), which summarizes the impact of the four main atmospheric variables: Air Temperature, Radiative Temperature, Wind Speed and Humidity.